 In addition, since the commencement of these events, there have been continued hostilities along Israel's northern border with Lebanon (with the Hezbollah terror organization) and southern border (with the Houthi movement in Yemen).
 It is possible that hostilities with Hezbollah in Lebanon will escalate, and that other terrorist organizations, including Palestinian military organizations in the West Bank as well as other hostile countries will join the hostilities.
 Such clashes may escalate in the future into a greater regional conflict.
 In addition, Iran recently launched a direct attack on Israel involved hundreds of drones and missiles, and has threatened to continue to attack Israel and is widely believed to be developing nuclear weapons.
 Iran is also believed to have a strong influence among extremist groups in the region, such as Hamas in Gaza, Hezbollah in Lebanon, the Houthi movement in Yemen and various rebel militia groups in Syria.
 These situations may potentially escalate in the future to more violent events which may affect Israel and us.
 Any armed conflicts, terrorist activities or political instability in the region could adversely affect business conditions, could harm our results of operations and could make it more difficult for us to raise capital.
 Parties with whom we do business may decline to travel to Israel during periods of heightened unrest or tension, forcing us to make alternative arrangements when necessary in order to meet our business partners face to face.
-In addition, the political and security situation in Israel may result in parties with whom we have agreements.
+In addition, the political and security situation in Israel may result in parties with whom we have agreements involving performance in Israel claiming that they are not obligated to perform their commitments under those agreements pursuant to force majeure provisions in such agreements.
 Further, in the past, the State of Israel and Israeli companies have been subjected to economic boycotts.
 Several countries still restrict business with the State of Israel and with Israeli companies.
-These restrictive laws and policies may have an adverse impact on our operating results, financial condition or the expansion of our business.
+These restrictive laws and policies may hav